Highlight on: RJOY and Oakland Unified School District

 Tier 2 involves training about facilitating conflict circles to repair harm.
 This is an alternative method to suspension and expulsion.
 It is not necessarily for teachers because it takes a lot of time to get buy-in from the person who was harmed, the person who did the harm, their parents, and any other people who were affected by the harm.
 When we first start implementing RJ at a school, the RJOY school coordinator facilitates conflict circles.
 Then, towards the end of our program at the school, the school site administrator, who is in charge of discipline, such as a vice principal or counselor, will conduct these restorative response circles.

 Tier 3 involves training in circles for youth who have been suspended or incarcerated and are now coming back to the school setting.
-Usually these circles incorporate probation officers, parents, and administrators, as well as the student reentering the school setting.
+Usually these circles incorporate probation officers, parents, teachers, and administrators, as well as the student reentering the school setting and peers.

 We are currently focusing on creating manuals, videos and building a cadre of trainers, which will allow us to provide training to more schools.